About

 EASY – This recipe is very easy.
 The active time for making the dessert is only about 1 hour, but the dessert needs to be chilled twice.
 So make sure to prep it in advance to allow for proper chilling at both stages.

 US based cup, teaspoon, tablespoon measurements.
 Common Measurement Conversions.
 Weight measurements are recommended for accurate results.
-Use the metric / US measurement toggle button below the ingredient list for METRIC UNITS.
+Use the metric / US measurement toggle button near the ingredients list.

 Ingredients: